Evlzz/intellij-idea-x-code-modified-color-theme/README.md

 # intellij-idea-x-code-modified-color-theme

-this is my edited version of xcode color theme for jetbrains based ides
+This is my edited version of xcode color theme for jetbrains based ides

+To install it:

+1. download main file

+2. go: File - Settings - Editor - Color Scheme

+3. futher click 3 dots near the color scheme filed and tap import scheme and than find downloaded file on your PC

+4. Enjoy